ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * CBOR Value: CBOR abbreviation for the name of this application profile.
 Different ranges of values use different registration policies [RFC8126].
 Integer values from -256 to 255 are designated as Standards Action.
 Integer values from -65536 to -257 and from 256 to 65535 are designated as Specification Required.
 Integer values greater than 65535 are designated as Expert Review.
 Integer values less than -65536 are marked as Private Use.

 * Reference: This contains a pointer to the public specification of the abbreviation for this application profile, if one exists.

+## ACE Groupcomm Policy Registry

+This specification establishes the IANA "ACE Groupcomm Policy" Registry.
+The Registry has been created to use the "Expert Review Required" registration procedure {{RFC8126}}.
+Expert review guidelines are provided in {{review}}.
+It should be noted that, in addition to the expert review, some portions of the Registry require a specification, potentially a Standards Track RFC, be supplied as well.

+The columns of this Registry are:

+* Name: The name of the group communication policy.

+* CBOR label: The value to be used to identify this group communication policy.
+Key map labels MUST be unique.
+The label can be a positive integer, a negative integer or a string.
+Integer values between 0 and 255 and strings of length 1 are designated as Standards Track Document required.
+Integer values from 256 to 65535 and strings of length 2 are designated as Specification Required.
+Integer values of greater than 65535 and strings of length greater than 2 are designated as expert review.
+Integer values less than -65536 are marked as private use.

+* CBOR type: the CBOR type used to encode the value of this group communication policy.

+* Description: This field contains a brief description for this group communication policy.

+* Reference: This field contains a pointer to the public specification providing the format of the group communication policy, if one exists.

+This registry will be initially populated by the values in {{fig-ACE-Groupcomm-Policies}}.

 ## Expert Review Instructions {#review}